 "Maybe they're trying to sell our children into slavery," Carter jabbed icily.

 He almost considered reading a book, but he wasn't that desperate yet.
 Perhaps a mock virtual battle against the Limo's S.I. might help pass the time.
-He donned the rendering glasses, put his hands on the mice — bristling with buttons shaped for his fingers, both — and chose one of his old favorites: Barbary Coast pirates.
+He donned the rendering glasses, put his hands on the twin mice — bristling with buttons shaped for his fingers, both — and chose one of his old favorites: Barbary Coast pirates.
 Boarding a wooden sailing ship brimming with cutlass-armed marines, drawing his one-shot flintlock pistol at the right moment, ducking inside the hold and using the pine bulkheads against his foes; there was a chess game of sorts being played underneath the veneer, but the thrill of the parry and riposte — with no rules other than kill or be killed — had the visceral appeal his career utterly lacked.

 He rounded a virtual corner, the scene painted with utter realism by the glasses, the smells of salt air and sweat on his virtual brow shunted directly to his olfactory nerves, the rocking of his ship tingling gently on his inner ear.
 He was up on the main deck now, looking out across open sea at the nearing ship.
 It was flying an old American flag bearing fifteen stars and fifteen stripes.
 Carter sighed; it was the British ships that made the most tempting targets, laden with heaps of gold and jewelry.
 These little American schooners, so far out from their home port, hardly seemed worth raiding half the time.
 But, a target was a target.
 He grabbed onto the rigging as his pirate cutter swung to cross their soon-to-be victims' path.